The Bankrate promise

 3. Mobile banking apps

-“Every checking account needs mobile capabilities for every person,” says Walter Russell, financial planner and president of Russell and Associates.
+“Every checking account needs mobile capabilities for every person,” says Walter Russell, financial planner and president of Russell and Company.
 “We are living in a faster-paced world.
 Who really has time to stop at the bank?”

 Mobile check deposit isn’t the only feature that makes mobile banking attractive.
 Many mobile banking apps allow customers to: